movermeyer/fixofx/README.rst

 Canonicalize various financial data file formats to OFX 2 (a.k.a XML)
 ---------------------------------------------------------------------

-``fixofx.py`` is a Python utility that canonicalizes various financial data file formats to OFX 2, which is an XML format and hence a lot easier for other code to deal with.
+*Fixofx* is a library and an utility to canonicalizes various financial data file formats to OFX 2, which is an XML format and hence a lot easier for other code to deal with.
 It recognizes OFX 1.x, OFX 2.x, QFX, QIF, and OFC.

-Pipe a data file to ``fixofx.py``, or specify an input file with the ``-f`` flag, and if the file is successfully parsed, an OFX 2 file with equivalent data will be output.
+Pipe a data file to ``ofxfix.py``, or specify an input file with the ``-f`` flag, and if the file is successfully parsed, an OFX 2 file with equivalent data will be output.

-Various parts of fixofx go through contortions to try to interpret ambiguous or malformed data, both of which are very common when importing bank data files.
-QIF, in particular, is an extremely irregular file format, and fixofx makes best efforts but will not cover all cases.
+Various parts of *Fixofx* go through contortions to try to interpret ambiguous or malformed data, both of which are very common when importing bank data files.
+QIF, in particular, is an extremely irregular file format, and *Fixofx* makes best efforts but will not cover all cases.
 Also, some international formats are recognized and interpreted, such as British versus US date formats, but more work could be done on this.